jwb094/Example101Laravel/hints_tipcs_for_laravel.md

 Main topic is main assignment  - process of sending an array of data to be saved to a model at once

+Authorization

+Policies- policies connected to eloqient models "Like a Gate"